 Grandfather, Craig Kintzel, was a Navy fighter pilot, serving in California and the Pacific from 1960 to 1965 flying off the aircraft carrier USS Oriskany.

-Was a member of the Commandant's List during the 2013 spring semester while majoring in economics.
+Was a member of the Commandant's List during the 2013 spring semester.